bibixx/bongohive-js-workshops/1. Welcome Module/9 - exercises.md

 ```

 ### 3. Check if array is sorted descending (from highest to lowest)
+Think how can you end checking first time the values are not in the expected order
 ```js
 function isArrayDescending(arr) {
   // Your code goes here